devops329/devops/instruction/grafanaMetrics/grafanaMetrics.md

    }
    ```

 1. Create a `metrics.js` file that basically does the same thing that the curl command was doing.
 The difference is that the total request count only increments every time `incrementRequests` is called.
-Note that `unref` is called on the timer so that node.js will shutdown even though the timer is still running.
+Note that `unref` is called on the timer so that node.js will shut down even though the timer is still running.

    ```js
    const config = require('./config.json');